 Optimize time while ensuring connection

-According to research from Harvard Business Review (2023), part-time staff tend to be less engaged if they don’t perceive the meaning of their role.
-Therefore, instead of cramming onboarding into a 2-hour session, startups should create micro-onboarding channels – distributing information clearly by time milestones.
+According to research from Harvard Business Review (2023), part-time personnel tend to be less committed if they do not feel the meaning of their role.
+Therefore, instead of cramming onboarding into one 2-hour session, startups should create micro-onboarding channels – distributing information across clear time milestones.

 Combine automation and human touch

-Using tools like Notion, Trello or Airtable helps you create a self-running onboarding system, but don’t neglect the “human” factor – a voice greeting from the co-founder, or a Zalo message with real emotions, will make a remarkable difference.
+Applying tools like Notion, Trello, or Airtable helps you create a self-running onboarding system, but do not ignore the “human” factor – a greeting with a real voice from a co-founder, or a Zalo message with real emotions, will create a significant difference.

-At DPS.MEDIA, we deploy a quiz-style chatbot to both test writing skills and convey corporate culture.
-Part-time staff answer in 5 minutes, but thanks to that they better understand the “essence” that the brand wants to express – combining speed and depth just like the initial expectation.
+At DPS.MEDIA, we implement a quiz-style chatbot to both test writing skills and convey corporate culture.
+Part-time personnel respond in 5 minutes, but thanks to that, they better understand the “essence” that the brand wants to express – a combination of speed and depth just like the initial expectation.

 Apply digital tools to manage and evaluate work performance